*This article was originally published in February 2012 and was last updated in June 2021.

 Following the success of the trial, from 1 December 2008, CED use was extended to STOs.

-On 2 March 2017, following a comprehensive assessment by an independent medical committee, government scientists and the police, the Home Secretary authorised the use of the TASER X2.
+Following comprehensive assessments by an independent medical committee, government scientists and the police, the Home Secretary authorised the use of the TASER in 2017 and subsequently the Taser 7 in 2020.

 Is every police officer given a CED?